jelhan/croodle/README.md

 If you only like to run tests ones against PhantomJS in command-line you could use `ember test`.
 This is also used in CI.

+Test are run against a mock-api provided by [ember-cli-mirage](http://www.ember-cli-mirage.com/).

 ### Api
 Api tests are provided by Codeception.
 To run them change current